belgiansenate/alexis-baseline/README.md

 # Embedding - Rerank models

-This sections shows the models used to encode the passages (embedding models) and to do the post-retrieval process (rerank model).
+This section shows the models used to encode the passages (embedding models) and to do the post-retrieval process (rerank model).
 <div align="center">

 | Embedding model | Embedding size | Context window | Multilingual? |